Lundalogik/move-to-go/README.md

 As long as your data is free from duplicates this will create a unique key, which is also recallable with the exact same input data.

 ## Rootmodel
-The rootmodel is an object that keeps track of your imported data and turns it into a format LIME Go can read.
+The rootmodel is an object that keeps track of your imported data and turns it into a format Lime Go can read.
 The rootmodel helps you keep track go objects and relations between them during the import

 Datasource -> [your code] -> rootmodel -> go.zip